 USC’s Clinical Trial Management System, OnCore, is a jointly sponsored, web-based software system for managing clinical trials.
 The CTMS is integrated with the Electronic Medical Records to streamline the process of managing clinical trials.
 KeckCare (Keck Medicine of USC) and KIDS (CHLA) Research Administrators, Study Coordinators, Budget Specialists, and Researchers conducting research at USC, LAC and CHLA select the OnCore platform and have worked to customize and configure the CTMS since October 2014.

 About the tool

 USC provides instructor-led and 1:1 training sessions.
-Click on OnCore Training to register for scheduled training courses.
-In order to schedule a workshop for your department, please email OnCoreSupport@med.usc.edu.
+To request training for yourself or schedule a workshop for your department, please email OnCoreSupport@med.usc.edu.

 Onsemble® is OnCore’s online resource for research team users who share best practices, contribute to an ever-growing knowledge base and provide input into OnCore’s evolution.
 The online home for this community is Onsemble.net, which includes training videos (including those recommended below), webinars (archived and upcoming), listservs by your research team role (e.g., investigator, coordinator, administrator, regulatory) and more.

 USC strongly encourages our research team members to review the self-directed OnCore training resources listed below and access many more resources available via http://www.Onsemble.net.

 - Click the “Request an Account” link on Onsemble.net.

 - Complete your contact information and set your password.
 Tips:

 - Identify University of Southern California as your organization (USC, Keck, LAC, CHLA).

 - Create your own password, unique to Onsemble.